ReeseMoe73/KNN-Predictor/README.md

 # KNN-Predictor
 KNN cluster classification works by finding the distances between a query and all examples in its data.
 The specified number of examples (K) closest to the query are selected.
 The classifier then votes for the most frequent label found.
+This artifact delivers a minimal yet extensible supervised-learning workflow: load → encode → fit → predict.
+It leverages scikit-learn’s KNeighborsClassifier to classify an Iris instance using the canonical four features (SepalLength, SepalWidth, PetalLength, PetalWidth).
+The implementation is intentionally lightweight to optimize developer velocity and learning agility while remaining amenable to hardening for production.